Useurmind/FluxInTypescriptWithRx/docs/routing/page_aware_dependency_injection.md

 Here are some very basic points about state sharing

-- State is held by store, so sharing stores, means sharing state
+- State is held by stores, so sharing stores, means sharing state
 - State could be shared globally (not recommended, or lets say only do this rarely)
 - State could be shared between a set of pages
 - State could be only available in one page